figma/code-snippet-editor-plugin/README.md

 ### Operators

-While you can add multiple qualifiers to a single line, using an operator is often a better way to express logic.
+While you can add multiple conditional statements to a single line, using an operator is often a better way to express logic.
 You can make "or" statements with `|`, as well as "and" statements with `&`.

 For example, `{{?A=1}}{{?B=2}}` can also be expressed as `{{?A=1&B=2}}`.